didlly/grank/README.md

 * [Disclaimer](https://github.com/didlly/grank#disclaimer)

 ## What is Grank?
 Grank is a feature-rich script that automatically grinds Dank Memer for you.
 It is inspired by [dankgrinder](https://github.com/dankgrinder/dankgrinder).
-Since dankgrinder has been discontinued and the [recommended fork](https://github.com/V4NSH4J/dankgrinder) has also been discontinued, I decided to make my own version from scratch in Python.
+Since dankgrinder has been discontinued and the [recommended fork](https://github.com/V4NSH4J/dankgrinder) has also been discontinued, I decided to make my own version from scratch in Python. ***GUI coming soon, so stay tuned!***

 ## Features
 - Supports multi-instancing.